zayyehtut/shadcn-import-helper/README.md

 - Right-click on files or folders to scan for shadcn component imports
 - Automatically detects uninstalled components
 - Installs multiple components at once
-- Configurable component folder and import detection
+- Configurable component folders and import detection
+- Dynamic update of import detection based on folder configuration
 - Status bar item for easy access to pending component installations
 - Supports npm, pnpm, and Bun for component installation
 - Workspace-wide scanning for shadcn component imports